enricopiseddu/lendingPool/README.md

 <hr />

 ```
-function setPrice(address reserve, uint256 price)
+function setPrice(address reserve, uint256 price) onlyOracle
 ```
 - Only the oracle can set tokens’ prices.

+In Aave's implementation, this function does not exist.
+In this work, it simulates the concept of Oracle which can modify the price of the tokens of a reserve.

 <hr />

 ```
 function addReserve(address reserve)
 ```

-- Only the owner can add a reserve
+- This function allows the creation of a new reserve with default data.
+The only input parameter is the address of the contract ERC20 that handles tokens.
+Only the owner can add a reserve.

+In Aave's implementation, the creation of a reserve is made by the ["LendingPoolConfiguration"](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPoolConfigurator.sol) contract and by the methods "initReserve" and "initReserveWithdata".
+The Lending Pool configuration contract allows also to modify some reserve's parameter (i.e. Liquidation Threshold, decimals...).

 <hr />

 ```